iconiczz/meaniemeanie/README.md

 # hello!

-cats 😸
+-	goals: get better at c# and nodejs

--	goals: get good at c# 😎
+- wishes: learn go in the future?

-- im nice at js i think
+have a good day